"The property is steeped in luxurious history and brings to mind a simpler time."

 If Evins Mill was at first used exclusively as a corporate retreat, around 2000 it also began hosting individual couples and special events, initiating a period of rapid growth and substantial upgrades to the physical plant, including: paving of gravel driveways & parking lots; addition of covered decks and major upgrades to its Creek Side rooms; creation of Cortland Hall, a spacious game room at the Gristmill; addition of Manning Overlook & a full service bar to the Main Lodge; and the addition of Taylor Hall & Ivy Overlook to the Main Lodge.

-More importantly, core members of its present-day staff joined Evins Mill at this time, including Tina Clark, House Manager/Event Specialist (2000); Jason Evans, Executive Chef (2002); Darla Guess, Guest Attendant (2002); Dorothy Knipfer, Guest Attendant (2006) and Janet Ashford, Lead Housekeeper (2006).
+More importantly, core members of its present-day staff joined Evins Mill at this time, including Tina Clark, House Manager/Event Specialist (2000); Jason Evans, Executive Chef (2002); Darla Guess, Guest Attendant (2002); and Dorothy Knipfer, Guest Attendant (2006).
 With a more seasoned staff - and in the persons of Jason Evans & Tina Clark - steadier hands at the helm & in the kitchen, Evins Mill gradually but dramatically enhanced its level of service, so that its cuisine & staff no longer took a back seat to the property's beauty - but became leading attractions in and of themselves.

 2009 TO 2013